chirasi99/Food-Factory/README.md

 ### 4. Integration and Deployment
 - Connecting the Angular frontend to the Spring Boot backend
 - Testing the full application locally
-- Deploying the application to a cloud platform (optional)

 ## User Authentication